maccha-koubou/maccha-koubou/README.md

 Hi!
 I'm Evelyn.
 Welcome to 🍵 **Maccha Koubou / 抹茶工房** – the workshop of gentle ideas and warm designs!

-Here, I explore the integration of digital and tangible products, spaces, services, and systems to craft inclusive, seamless, and supportive solutions.
-I aim to drive meaningful change through design by embracing technology and interdisciplinary collaboration.

-#### My Current Work

-- 🌟 Combining my background in spatial design with **service design, interaction design & interactive media development**.

-- 📊 Developing a **gender-affirming hormone therapy (GAHT/HRT) tracking and comparing app** using Kotlin & Jetpack Compose.
+From digital services to physical spaces, I believe design can connect technology, society, and people.
+Through thoughtful, empathetic practice, I aim to respond to complex and systemic challenges with inclusion and connection.

 #### My Design Focus

-- 🏳️‍🌈 **Queer & Feminism**
+- 🏳️‍🌈 **Queer & Feminism** - I focus on how vulnerability is unequally distributed through intersectional power structures, and work towards fostering practices of mutual care and connection.

-- ⚖️ **Diversity & Intersectionality**

-- ♿️ **Anti-Ableism**

-- 🏙️ **Publicness & Spatial Justice**
+- ♿️ **Anti-Ableism** - I see disability as shaped by social and systemic barriers, and focus on accessible and enabling design for people with diverse access needs.